CartoDB/pg_schema_triggers/README.md

                               new			PG_CATALOG.PG_CLASS

-    relation.alter        An existing relation has been altered.
+    relation_alter        An existing relation has been altered.
 [This event corresponds to the OAT_POST_ALTER hook.]

                           From the event trigger function, calling the